top of page

 Ecotherapy, also known as Nature-Based therapy, refers to therapeutic work that takes place in connection with the natural world.
 This might look like meeting at my office and going for a walk in Ravenna Ravine, sitting in a nearby park, or simply allowing the more-than-human world to become a co-regulator in our work together.

-In a time of increasing disconnection - from our bodies, from each other, and from the Earth - returning to relationship with the natural world is not a luxury.
-It’s a remembering.
-Nature-based therapy invites us to slow down, reattune, and find regulation in something older and more enduring than the systems that fray us.
+In a time of increasing disconnection - from our bodies, from each other, and from the Earth - returning to relationship with the natural world can be a remembering.
+Nature-based therapy invites us to slow down, reattune, and find regulation in something older and more enduring than the current system.

-Somatic therapy pairs naturally with this approach.
+I find that somatic therapy pairs well with this approach.
 Being outdoors offers multiple opportunities to attune to the present moment - through sight, sound, sensation, and breath.
-Sitting under a tree or walking beside Ravenna Creek can support grounding, nervous system regulation, and gentle awareness.
+Sitting under a tree or walking beside a creek can support grounding, nervous system regulation, and gentle awareness.

 For more info please check out The Alliance for Ecotherapy and Social Justice